Open Research

 ORCID stands for Open Researcher and Contributor ID.
 It provides a persistent digital identifier (an ORCID iD) that you own and control, and that distinguishes you from every other researcher.
 You can connect your iD with your professional information — affiliations, grants, publications, peer review, and more.

 ORCiD also describes the organisation, a global, not-for-profit organisation sustained by fees from our member organizations.
-DCU are a member of the Irish ORCiD consortium.
+We are a member of the Irish ORCiD consortium.

-Plan S, an initiative of cOAlition S, was launched in September 2018 with the goal of achieving full and immediate open access to publications.
+Plan S, an initiative of cOAlition S, was launched in 2018 with the goal of achieving full and immediate open access to publications.
+It requires research funded by participating organisations to be published in journals or platforms that provide immediate open access, without paywalls.

-In Ireland Plan S is supported by the Health Research Board, the Irish Research Council and Science Foundation Ireland.
+In Ireland Plan S is supported by the Health Research Board, the Irish Research Council and Research Ireland.

 Research data management (RDM) refers to the handling of research data (collection, organisation, storage, and documentation).
 Good data management helps ensure that researchers manage and share their data according to FAIR principles (findable, accessible, interoperable, and re-useable).

-Research and funding organisations increasingly require researchers to develop a Data Management Plan (DMP).
-This is a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyse, and store those data throughout the research project, and what mechanisms you will use at the end of your project to share and preserve your data.
+Research funding typically require researchers to develop a Data Management Plan (DMP), a written document that describes the data you expect to acquire or generate during the course of a research project, how you will manage, describe, analyse, and store those data throughout the research project, and what mechanisms you will use at the end of your project to share and preserve your data.

 The responsible use of research metrics forms an important part of the global move towards Open Research, featuring also in recommendations made in the National Framework on the Transition to an Open Research Environment (NORF, 2019).

-DCU has published a Statement on the Responsible Use of Research Metrics.
-It sets out guiding principles for those using research metrics for assessment, to ensure a nuanced and balanced approach is taken.
+We also have a DCU Statement on the Responsible Use of Research Metrics which sets out guiding principles for use of research metrics, to ensure a nuanced and balanced approach is taken.

 More information on our Responsible Metrics page.